Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 ## HTML & CSS

-The Document Object Model interpreter converts the HTML document into a displayable, formatted page The Cascading Style Sheet interpreter styles related HTML to format the page in a more sophisticated way The JavaScript engine compiles referenced JS code and executes it within the page sandbox
+The Document Object Model interpreter converts the HTML document into a displayable, formatted page [todo] The Cascading Style Sheet interpreter styles related HTML to format the page in a more sophisticated way The JavaScript engine compiles referenced JS code and executes it within the page sandbox